shd101wyy/Yo/DESIGN.md

 ## Philosophy

-Pass by reference by default, unless it's the primitive types or has `Copy` interface implemented.
+Pass by reference by default, unless it's the primitive types.

 Immutable data structure is **shared** by default.
 Mutable data structure has to be **unique**.